The information obtained here should not replace consultation with a physician. All medical information, procedures, drug

 U.S. National Library of Medicine - http://www.pubmed.com (This is just one of the numerous medical databases I have searched.)

-This site will explore various theories, possible causes, therapies and compare tongue chewing to other similar conditions.
+This site will explore various viable theories, possible causes, therapies and compare tongue chewing to other similar conditions.

 Links will be provided as references to support my opinions.